greenonline/AdventureFunction/Maze_Movement/README.md

 # Maze movement

-I have just discovered a follow up article by Graham Relf: [Practical Compµting, Sept 1982 - Maze movement](https://archive.org/details/practical-computing/PracticalComputing-1982-09/page/126/mode/2up).
+I have just discovered a follow up article by Graham Relf, on page 126 of [Practical Compµting, Sept 1982 - Maze movement](https://archive.org/details/practical-computing/PracticalComputing-1982-09/page/126/mode/2up) that deals with the challenge of moving objects around a procedural maze.

+However, while interesting, it does turn the "endless" maze, into a "bounded" maze - with bounds of 100 (or whatever value you set L to be) on each axis... thus it has an unfortunate downside.
+Although, the principle concept of minimising memory usage, for a large expansive map, still stands.

 [![Maze movement - page 1][1]][1]